HEALTHEONASIA/medipay_new/README.md

 Apache here works as a reverse proxy to your gunicorn server.

 **WARNING:** eventlet version should be 0.17.4 (actually just not 0.18 and higher) as it's the most stable when working with SocketIO

+**WARNING 2:** app requires a running Redis server on localhost:6379